nathiss/Fusion/README.md

 The values of `new` and `remove` fields have no meaning and should not be checked.
 If a ray object has neither `new` nor `remove` field it means that, an existing ray has been changed.
-If the game doesn't have any rays or the existing rays didn't change, the array will be empty, but will not be omitted.
+If the game doesn't have any rays or the existing rays did not change, the array will be empty, but will not be omitted.

 ```json
 {